sanskars101/Edtech-Startup-Power-bi/README.md

 ![Screenshot](https://github.com/sanskars101/Edtech-Startup-Power-bi/blob/ec29b3d28c823a453537a5e0cd702dc496a5d8c4/Screenshot%20Dashboard.png)

+**Dashboard Overview**
+This dashboard provides insights into popular course categories, languages, skills, instructor ratings, and viewership trends.
+It helps learners, institutions, and educators understand the dynamics of online courses.

-Key Sections & Insights
+**Key Sections & Insights**
-Course Type Popularity
+**1 Course Type Popularity**
-This bar chart showcases the number of courses based on their type:
+A bar chart displaying the distribution of different course types:

-Regular Courses (2,307) dominate the platform.
+Courses (2,307) are the most common.

-Specializations (382) are significantly fewer.
+Specializations (382) are less frequent.

-Professional Certificates (only 4) are the least popular.
+Professional Certificates (4) are rare.

-The visualization follows a logarithmic scale to show variations in counts.
+The logarithmic scale effectively showcases the differences in volume.

-Courses by Language & Sub-Category
+**2️ Courses by Language & Sub-Category**
-This chart presents the average number of learners per sub-category across different fields.
+This bar chart highlights the average number of viewers per sub-category.

-Some notable sub-categories with high average enrollments include:
+Popular sub-categories with high enrollments:

-Data Science (7.05K)
+Data Science (~7.05K)

-Computer Science (5.53K)
+Computer Science (~5.53K)

-Business (2.98K)
+Business (~2.98K)

-Other categories like Finance and Economics also show steady participation.
+Some sub-categories have lower average enrollments, indicating varying levels of interest.

-Most Prominent Language
+**3️ Most Prominent Language**
-A pie chart illustrates the dominant languages used in courses:
+A pie chart showing the distribution of languages in online courses:

-English (97.33%) is the most widely used language.

-Spanish (1.93%) is the next most prominent.
+English dominates (97.33%).

-Other languages like French, Japanese, Chinese, and Russian contribute marginally.
+Spanish (1.93%) and a few other languages (French, Japanese, Chinese) contribute marginally.

-4️Skills Word Cloud
+**4️ Skills Word Cloud**
-The word cloud visualizes the most common skills taught in these courses.
+A word cloud highlighting frequently taught skills.

-Notable skills include:
+Major skills include:

 Python Programming